Experienced Danville Personal Injury Attorney & Litigator

 Jury awarded a family $40 million in a birth injury case in Coles County, Illinois.
 This is the highest reported medical malpractice verdict in Illinois outside of Cook County.

-Settlement for a client who suffered a below-the-knee amputation in a motorcycle collision in Central Illinois.
+Settlement for a client who suffered a below-the-knee amputation in a motorcycle collision, largest resolution for a below-the-knee amputation in Central Illinois.

 Long Record of Success & Peer Recognition